Athanaseus/aimfast/doc/intro.rst

 distribution.
 A related metric, dynamic range, is a measure of the degree to which imaging artifacts around strong sources are suppressed, which in turn implies a higher fidelity of the on-source reconstruction.
-Moreover, the choice of image reconstruction algorithm also affects the correctness of the on-source brightness distribution.
+Moreover, the choice of image reconstruction algorithm and source finder also affects the estimate on-source brightness distribution.

 =================
 Fidelity Matrices